Novak Djokovic loses to Holger Rune, again, this time at Italian Open

 Djokovic recently returned after three weeks off because of a lingering issue with his surgically repaired right elbow.
 He’s preparing for the French Open, which starts in 11 days.

 “I know I can always play better,” Djokovic said.
-“I always like my chances in Grand Slams against anybody on any surface, best-of-five.
-Let’s see how it goes.”
+“I always like my chances in Grand Slams against anybody on any surface, best-of-five.”

-Rune, meanwhile, is boosting his credentials as a Grand Slam contender after a solid season on clay that included a runner-up finish in the Monte Carlo Masters, a title in Munich, and now a semifinal spot in Rome in his first main draw appearance.
+Rune, meanwhile, is boosting his credentials as a Grand Slam contender after a solid season on clay that included a runner-up finish in the Monte Carlo Masters, a title in Munich, and now a semifinal spot in his first main draw appearance in Rome.

-“Every match is a huge challenge for me when I play against Novak.
-He’s obviously one of the greatest that ever played the game,” Rune said.
-“I’m a huge fighter on the court and I leave everything when I play my matches.”
+“I want to win a Grand Slam this year,” Rune said.
+“I hope it can be achieved at the French Open.
+If not, I hope to make it in the other two Grand Slams.”

-Djokovic stormed out to a 5-2 lead in the second but Rune rallied back, winning a 34-shot rally with a sublime backhand drop-shot winner to set up a key break.
+Djokovic stormed out to a 5-2 lead in the second but Rune rallied back, winning a 34-shot rally with a sublime backhand drop-shot winner to set up a late break.

-Rune also called for a trainer late in the second set to have his right leg treated, shortly before the match was suspended because of rain with Rune serving to stay in the set at 4-5, 0-30.
+Rune also called for a trainer late in the second set to have his right leg treated.
+The match was then suspended because of rain with Rune serving to stay in the set at 4-5, 0-30.

 After a suspension of more than an hour, Djokovic won two straight points to break Rune’s serve and take the second set.
 But Rune then broke Djokovic’s serve twice early in the third.